 In reality, it probably was another ritual site, one that might have involved the sacrifice of animals and humans.
 The Condor-god (Apu Kuntur) is still being worshiped in the whole Andean region until this day (culminating in a festival called Yawar Fiesta).
 So this was another important temple often called the Temple of the Condors.

 Taking the stairs further uphill, you will get to the inner sanctum of Machu Picchu.
 Here you will enter a cluster of perfectly built houses known as the royal palace.
 Both the perfect masonry and the vicinity of the Temple of the Sun make it very probable that this is where the Inca king and his family resides on their stays in Machu Picchu.
 It is, in all earnest not particularly large.

 Do not forget, however, that Machu Picchu was not the center of the Inca Empire.
 That was Cusco.
 Machu Picchu was probably just one of the many royal estates around the country and (contrary to what you might think) not a site of great importance.

-Small ritual fountains as well a tomb can be found in this area as well.
+Small ritual fountains and a tomb can be found in this area as well.
 Everything is very, very close together.
 The fountains, however, do not work anymore.
 The source has been cut off.
 Only during heavy rains water can be seen trickling down.

 The Temple of the Sun